-These, and other, scripture serve to remind me of the themes of my life.
-I need the reminders too.
+These and other verses remind me of the themes of my life.
+I need the reminders, too.
 Without them, I just get overwhelmed by life.
-This is one reason I need to consistently study Scripture.
+This is one reason I need to consistently study the Bible.
 Doing so helps these themes continually come to the surface not just in what I’m studying but in every facet of my life from teaching to talking to a friend or my kids to when I’m alone and working.

 My Life Themes

 Let me simply share these themes with you now.
-In next week’s post, I’ll go into some detail on each of them.
+Part 2 goes into some detail on each of them.